kthpanor/ck1310/docs/installation.md

 ### Step-by-step

 Start a conda terminal, or Anaconda Powershell as it is referred to on a Windows system.
 Conda supports multiple *environments* and you start in the one named `base` as is typically indicated by the prompt.
-To create a new and additional environment named `myenv`, enter the following command line statement
+To create a new and additional environment named `ck1310`, enter the following command line statement

 ```
-conda create -n myenv
+conda create -n ck1310
 ```

 You can list your conda environments